Spencer Bailey: 2010–2018: Surface Media

 From May to August 2010, Bailey worked at The Daily Beast, and in September 2010 he was hired as assistant editor at Surface magazine.

-In June 2013, at age 27, Bailey became editor-in-chief of Surface.
-With the July/August 2013 issue—Bailey’s first as editor—the magazine unveiled a major design overhaul.
-At Surface, Bailey interviewed hundreds of leading architects, artists, designers, and cultural figures, including David Adjaye, Tadao Ando, Zaha Hadid, Ian Schrager, and Kanye West, and helped launch the Design Dialogues conversation series.
+In 2013, at age 27, Bailey became the editor-in-chief of Surface.
+At Surface, he interviewed hundreds of leading architects, artists, designers, and cultural figures, including Tadao Ando, Frank Gehry, Zaha Hadid, Renzo Piano, Ian Schrager, and Kanye West, and created the Design Dialogues conversation series.
 Bailey's interview with Kanye West, published in the December 2016/January 2017 issue, was covered internationally.
-Page Six described the conversation between Bailey and West "strange"; Billboard called it "thoughtful."
+Billboard called it "thoughtful."

-In January 2017, Bailey was named editorial director of Surface Media.
-In May 2018, Bailey announced he was leaving Surface Media.
+In 2017, Bailey was named the editorial director of Surface Media.
+In 2018, he announced he was leaving Surface Media.

-2018–Present: The Slowdown
+2018–Present: The Slowdown, The Leading Hotels of the World

 In 2018, Bailey was named a contributing editor at Town & Country, where he covers architecture and design, and joined the book publisher Phaidon as editor-at-large.

-In May 2019, with the filmmaker, photographer, and creative director Andrew Zuckerman, Bailey founded and launched the media company The Slowdown.
-Bailey hosts The Slowdown’s Time Sensitive podcast, on which he has interviewed guests including author and translator Jhumpa Lahiri, poet and playwright Claudia Rankine, and artist Rashid Johnson.
-In March 2020, at the beginning of the COVID-19 lockdowns, Bailey and Zuckerman created the podcast At a Distance, which was later published as a book, At a Distance: 100 Visionaries at Home in a Pandemic, in November 2021.
+In 2019, with Andrew Zuckerman, Bailey co-founded and launched the media company The Slowdown, which produces the Time Sensitive podcast and an email newsletter, and operates an "editorial studio."
+In 2023, Bailey became the sole owner of the company.
+On Time Sensitive, Bailey interviews actors, artists, chefs, entrepreneurs, journalists, novelists, musicians, and others, with guests including author and translator Jhumpa Lahiri, poet and playwright Claudia Rankine, and fashion designer Gabriela Hearst.
+Writing about The Slowdown in 2024, Galerie magazine noted, "At the heart of The Slowdown is co-founder Spencer Bailey’s desire to convey to his audience that time is our greatest luxury and also a treasured gift.
+Along the way he’s created a media ecosystem that emphasizes the speed at which we ingest information, as well as the importance of taking time to reflect."

 In October 2020, Phaidon published Bailey’s book In Memory Of: Designing Contemporary Memorials, which features more than 60 memorials commemorating some of the most destructive events of the 20th and 21st centuries, including war, genocide, massacre, terrorism, famine, and slavery.
 The book was named a Literary Hub "favorite book of the year" and a Financial Times "best book of 2020."

+In 2024, The Leading Hotels of the World announced that it had named Bailey as the editor-in-chief of a five-year, five-volume book series, with The Slowdown overseeing the editorial direction of the entire project.